 Making perfect pressure cooker cheesecake can be a challenge for some people, but it doesn’t have to be!
-Use these simple tips to help you create the best pressure cooker cheesecake recipes!
+Get my tips on electric pressure cookers, then use these simple tips to help you create the best pressure cooker cheesecake recipes!

 Cheesecake seems to be the one thing that new pressure cooker cooks seem most excited to cook in their new pressure cookers.
 And who can blame them?
 The pressure cooker is the perfect environment for “baking” cheesecake, and pressure cooker cheesecake is fabulous – rich, smooth and creamy.